 How does translation memory work?

-Translation memory uses algorithms and similarity calculations to quickly scan and match new segments with stored translations.
+Translation memory uses machine learning algorithms and similarity calculations to quickly scan and match new text segments with your saved translations.
 This is how it’s able to give you instant suggestions.

-It’s basically a database filled with pairs of sentences or segments of already translated text.
+It’s a database with segments of already translated text.
 So, you have the original (source) text and its corresponding translation across different languages.

 Exact match (100%)